Name: Paul Postma

 As good as his offense is, he is lacking a bit defensively.
 His positioning has been described as only ok, and his hockey sense as fringe.
 Despite standing 6’3″ he weighs only 190, and while he plays decent physically, he could stand to improve in that area.
 His deficient defensive skills probably limit him to a decent second pairing guy, though he seems a very good bet to be useful on the power play.

-Topics: Paul Postma
+Tags: Paul Postma